 If you want freedom, then own a business but delegate all the work.
 You won’t be learning or creating or giving as much as you could with a different strategy, but that’s OK.
 You know freedom is what you’re after.

 Sometimes your best strategy is counter-intuitive.
-Like if you have a high paying job, but realize that charitable giving is what matters most to you, then the best strategy is not to quit your job and go hang mosquito nets in Africa, but actually to keep your job and make as much money as you can, while funding organizations in Africa that hang thousands of mosquito nets.
-(Unless your goal is more about looking charitable, instead of actually being charitable.
+Like if you have a high paying job, but realize that charitable giving is what matters most to you, then the best strategy is not to quit your job to go hang mosquito nets in Africa, but actually to keep your job and make as much money as you can, while funding organizations in Africa that hang thousands of mosquito nets.
+(Unless your goal is just to look charitable.
 Then admit that to yourself, too.)

 But whatever you choose, brace yourself, because people are always going to tell you you’re wrong.

 That’s why you need to know why you’re doing what you’re doing.
 Know it in advance.
 Use it as your compass and optimize your life around it.
 Let the other goals be secondary so that when those decision moments come, you can choose the value that you already know matters most to you.